KoljaB/TurnVoice/README.md

   Developed on Python 3.11.4 under Win 10.
 [^2]: Rubberband is needed to pitchpreserve timestretch audios for fitting synthesis into timewindow.
 [^3]: ffmpeg is needed to convert mp3 files into wav
-[^4]: Deezer's Spleeter is needed to split vocals for original audio preservation.
-[^5]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.
+[^4]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.
-[^6]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio.
+[^5]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio.
+[^6]: Generates costs.
+Uses gpt-4-1106-preview model and needs [OpenAI API Key](https://platform.openai.com/api-keys) stored in env variable **OPENAI_API_KEY**.
 [^7]: Generates costs.
-Uses gpt-4-1106-preview model and needs [OpenAI API Key](https://platform.openai.com/api-keys) stored in env variable **OPENAI_API_KEY**.
-[^8]: Generates costs.
 [Elevenlabs](#elevenlabs-engine) is pricy, [OpenAI TTS](#openai-engine), [Azure](#azure-engine) are affordable.
 Needs API Keys stored in env variables, see engine information for details.